What Is The 75% Rule In F1?

 SPA, BELGIUM - AUGUST 29: The FIA Safety Car leads Max Verstappen of the Netherlands driving the (33) Red Bull Racing RB16B Honda on the formation lap during the F1 Grand Prix of Belgium at Circuit de Spa-Francorchamps on August 29, 2021 in Spa, Belgium.
 (Photo by Lars Baron/Getty Images) // Getty Images / Red Bull Content Pool // SI202108290183 // Usage for editorial use only //

-In F1, the 75% rule refers to the minimum race distance that must be completed in order for full points to be awarded.
+In F1, the 75% rule refers to the minimum race distance that must be completed for full points to be awarded.
 If a race is stopped before 75% of the scheduled distance is completed, then a reduced points system is used.

 According to the current F1 sporting regulations, the points awarded depend on what percentage of the race distance was completed before the race ended: